After completing our DIY Pick and Place machine USB Controller Board we needed to rewrite the controller software to drive the pick and place machine.

 Misc - This contains buttons which launch a component editor window (under development), CSV to XML converter which converts the CSV files produced by Diptrace into XML format for the application and a Board Multiplier window which makes multiple place grids for placing more than one board at a time.

-The application also runs an http host which will allow basic start, stop, e-stop and reset commands to be sent via http requests from a mobile or tablet app via the wireless network.
+The application also runs an HTTP host which will allow basic start, stop, e-stop and reset commands to be sent via HTTP requests from a mobile or tablet app via the wireless network.

-Future plans are to finish the vision system so the software can check the position of the chips on the needles before placing the components and also adding semi-manual control so the user can select a component from the feeders and place at the current position.
+Future plans are to finish the vision system so the software can check the position of the chips on the needles before placing the components and also add semi-manual control so the user can select a component from the feeders and place at the current position.

-The source code and pcb files can be downloaded from https://github.com/briandorey/PNPControllerUSB
+The source code and PCB files can be downloaded from https://github.com/briandorey/PNPControllerUSB